GLOBAL DATA PROTECTION ADDENDUM FOR ADVERTISERS

 Data importer(s):

-Entity’s full legal Name: As set forth in the Agreement and in Appendix A above.
+Entity’s full legal Name: As the Agreement and Appendix A outlined above.

-Address: As set forth in the Agreement and in Appendix A above.
+Address: As outlined in the Agreement and Appendix A above.

 Role (controller/processor): Processor

-Categories of data subjects whose personal data is transferred: Mobile application users
+Categories of data subjects whose personal data is transferred: Mobile application/device users.

-Categories of personal data transferred by Advertiser: IP Address and advertising ID.
+Categories of personal data transferred by Advertiser: Advertising ID and IP Address as well on Offer Wall.

 Sensitive data is NOT transferred.

-The frequency of the transfer (e.g., whether the data is transferred on a one-off or continuous basis): On frequent andcontinuous basis whenever a user uses a mobile application.
+The frequency of the transfer (e.g., whether the data is transferred on a one-off or continuous basis): On a frequent and continuous basis whenever a user uses a mobile application.

-The period for which the personal data will be retained, or, if that is not possible, the criteria used to determine that period: up to 13 months for fraud related issues only or for longer if an to the extent required under applicable law.
+The period for which the personal data will be retained, or, if that is not possible, the criteria used to determine that period: up to 13 months for fraud-related issues only or longer if and to the extent required under applicable law.

-For transfers to (sub-) processors, also specify subject matter, nature, and duration of the processing: The subject matter of the processing is Advertiser’s Personal Data, the nature of the Processing is the performance of the Service under the Agreement and as detailed above and the duration of the Processing is the term of the Agreement.
+For transfers to (sub-) processors, also specify the subject matter, nature, and duration of the Processing: The subject matter of the Processing is the Advertiser’s Personal Data, the nature of the Processing is the performance of the Service under the Agreement and as detailed above and the duration of the Processing is the term of the Agreement.

-The Identity the competent supervisory authority in accordance with Clause 13 of the New SCC is:
+The Identity of the competent supervisory authority in accordance with Clause 13 of the New SCC is:

 ANNEX II